 Blood clots contribute to serious conditions such as pulmonary embolism, heart attack, stroke, clotting in the legs or death and blood thinning medications are often prescribed to break up existing clots and to prevent the formation of others in the future.
-The down side is that medications such as Coumadin and Heparin have potentially fatal side effects if they are not prescribed or administered properly.
+The downside is that medications such as Coumadin and Heparin have potentially fatal side effects if they are not prescribed or administered properly.
 Pharmaceutical companies are required to warn patients of any risks associated with their medications and many of the side effects associated with blood thinning medications are understated or concealed.
-The only way to illicit change is to hold these companies accountable when their products become the cause of injury or wrongful death.
+The only way to elicit change is to hold these companies accountable when their products become the cause of injury or wrongful death.

 Causes of Blood Thinner Misuse or Abuse